Menu

 • Growing up in Mian Channu, he would often head to the ground to watch Pakistan’s popular rural sport Nezabazi (tent pegging) in which horsemen show their daredevilry.
 On his father’s insistence, who was passionate about Nezabazi, Nadeem took up the sport and became a regular at the town’s sprawling grounds, exposing him to different outdoor sports.

 • An exceptionally versatile athlete since his early school days, he dabbled in various sports like cricket, badminton, football, and athletics.
-However, his passion for cricket transcended other sports and led him to play it at district-level tape-ball tournaments.
+However, his passion for cricket transcended other sports, leading him to play it at district-level tape-ball tournaments.

-• When he was in seventh grade, he caught the attention of Rasheed Ahmad Saqi during an athletics competition, who then took him under his apprenticeship.
+• In seventh grade, he caught the attention of Rasheed Ahmad Saqi during an athletics competition, who then took him under his apprenticeship.
 Saqi had a reputation for developing sportspeople in Pakistan.

 • In an interview, Nadeem’s father talked about his humble household and said,